 Madisen Huscher (she/her/hers) is a senior from Andover, Kansas, majoring in behavioral neuroscience with chemistry and applied behavioral science minors on a pre-med track.
-She has special interest in working with individuals with intellectual and developmental disabilities in the medical field.
-On campus, she is the president of Omega Phi Alpha (service sorority), on E-board of MEDLIFE, Center for Community Outreach Ability Advocates, and as the social justice chair of Phi Delta Epsilon (pre-med fraternity).
+She has special interest in working with individuals with intellectual and developmental disabilities within the medical field.
+Her campus involvements include serving as the president of Omega Phi Alpha (service sorority), director of internal affairs of MEDLIFE, Co-coordinator of Ability Advocates and director of Into the Streets Week within the Center for Community Outreach , and social justice chair of Phi Delta Epsilon (pre-med fraternity).
 She also researches in the Neurobehavioral Development Research lab under Dr. Matthew Mosconi and is a TRIO and TPE tutor.
 In her spare time, she coaches Special Olympics, spends too much time in Watson Library, and cheers on KU basketball.

-Ask me about: psychology research, volunteering (especially Special Olympics), and balancing involvement and classwork.
+Ask me about: psychology research, pre-med track, volunteering (especially Special Olympics), and balancing multiple campus jobs, involvement and classwork.